node-modli/modli/README.md

 ## License

-Glambda is licensed under the MIT license.
+Modli is licensed under the MIT license.
 Please see `LICENSE.txt` for full details.

 ## Credits

-Glambda was designed and created at [TechnologyAdvice](http://www.technologyadvice.com).
+Modli was designed and created at [TechnologyAdvice](http://www.technologyadvice.com).